Horace-BELOT/worldle-unlimited/README.md

 [Worldle](https://worldle.teuteuf.fr/) is a game where you must guess a country from its outline.
 You can only play this game once every day.

 In this repository, we implemented using Python & Dash a simple game where you have to guess a country from its outlines.
+However, you can guess as many countries as you wish

 ## Data